 1. Washing the Dishes.
 It’s amazing how many ideas I’ve gotten while washing the dishes.
 I’ve never been a fan of using a dishwasher.
 Why do I need one when I can wash everything by hand so much more quickly?
 Anyway . . . using the dishes helps me focus my mind on one thing.
 In that sense, it is kind of like meditation.
 Whenever I need an idea or a problem solved and if there’s dishes around, I go do them.
 Often it doesn’t help to think more, but to think less.

 2. Befriend Your Bed.
 It’s not what you think.
 What I mean by befriending your bed is taking a break and lying there, relaxing.
-If you’ve been trying to come up with a great idea or solution all day, give yourself some time to cool off and take a nap or lie there thinking about whatever you want, but I do recommend making it something positive.
-If I go to bed, lie down and think about my problem, it doesn’t really work that well.
+If you’ve been trying to come up with a great idea or solution all day, give yourself some time to cool off and take a nap or just lie there.
+Try not to think.
+Although sometimes people make the not thinking into another job.
+Just be.
+That’s my best advice.

 3. Allowing.
 Sometimes ideas come when the time is right.
 I view ideas and inspiration as something that comes naturally, so when I’m not receiving a solution to a problem, it’s me blocking it.
 When nothing else works, I meditate and release any resistance I might have in my body.
 I also like to use tools, such as EFT and the Sedona Method, which I talk a lot about on this blog.